 The best sloppy joes are smoky, savory, and, of course, MESSY!
-And, these vegan sloppy joes deliver on all three.
+And, this recipe delivers on all three.

-- Jalapeño pepper.
-Remove the seeds for very mild heat.
-Or leave the seeds for spicier sloppy joes.
+- Jalapeño pepper – Remove the seeds for very mild heat.
+Or leave the seeds for a spicier sandwich.

-- Bell pepper.
-Red bell pepper gives a pop of color to the meal, but any color is fine.
+- Bell pepper – I used red bell pepper because it gives a pop of color to the meal, but any color is fine.

-- Smoked paprika.
-This gives a smoky flavor to the dish so I suggest it.
-Or, you can use a few dashes of liquid smoke instead.
+- Smoked paprika – This gives a smoky flavor to the dish so I suggest using it.
+You can always use a few dashes of liquid smoke instead.

 Instant Pot Instructions

 The Instant Pot turns this vegan sloppy joes recipe into an easy one-pot meal the whole family will enjoy.